netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Shipping origin and currency
 ----------------------------

-This extension is intended for merchants who are located in Germany or Austria.
+This extension is intended for merchants located in Germany or Austria.
-Make sure that the shipment origin address is correct in the three configuration sections mentioned in `Module configuration`_
+Make sure the shipment origin address (your shop address) is correct in the three configuration sections mentioned in `Module configuration`_.

 The base currency of the installation is assumed to be Euro.
 There is no conversion from other currencies.